andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

 Howard was a brilliant experimentalist, a craftsman at making all his very precise and path breaking cameras.
 The Navy gave him $1M to build the camera based on the idea behind the patent we did together.
 And he did.
-He built a beautiful camera that ended up being used on top on a really unusual platform for oceanographic research.
+He built a beautiful camera that ended up being used on top of a really unusual platform for oceanographic research.

+All of this connects to Regnault because when you make maps or practically do any science you face the same problems he had with his instruments - how do I evaluate the quality of my instruments without further theory about how they work?